nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 # Project Overview
-This is a project on that applies Extreme Gradient Boosting (XGBoost) to build a model that predicts whether a telecom customer will cancel their plan or subscription (churn).
-A Tableau Dashboard was created for interactive exploration.
-Seeds are set for reproducibility.
+This is a project using Extreme Gradient Boosting (XGBoost) to build a model that predicts whether telecom customers will churn.
+A Tableau Dashboard was made for interactive exploration.
+Seeds are set for reproducibility and colorblind pallettes are used for accessibility.
 For more technical details, refer to the Jupyter Notebook file.

 # Data
 - The data is sourced from IBM's Base Samples.
 It contains synthetic information on telecom customers such as Contract Type, Monthly Charges, Tenure, and whether they churned.